A 'Bomb Cyclone' Is Thwacking The Central U.S.

 Winds that powerful can make it impossible to drive safely, especially in tall vehicles such as trucks.

-The storm could also cause flooding, as rain falls on accumulated snow and rivers clogged with ice begin to rise.
+The storm could also cause flooding, as rain falls on accumulated snow and as rivers clogged with ice begin to rise.
 Unlike wind, flood risk can last days or even weeks as rivers crest.

 This is good preparation advice for the developing hazardous winter weather, high wind event, and severe weather potential this week. https://t.co/kkBfC4qAHw— NWS (@NWS) March 13, 2019